ChristopherLohse/SocialNetworkAnalysis/README.md

 ### View the notebook as html

-Just open the twitterSNA.html file in your browswe
+Just open the twitterSNA.html file in your browser.

 ### What if the visualisation doesn't show correctly